 Climate change is the greatest challenge of this generation.
 Wildsight launched the Youth Climate Corps (YCC) in the fall of 2020.
 The YCC empowers young people to inspire and implement solutions to the climate crisis through targeted employment, training, mentorship, community engagement, and personal leadership development.

-Our inaugural YCC crew is based in the West Kootenay region surrounding Nelson.
-From mid-September to mid-January, 14 crew members ages 19 – 29 will be engaged in a variety of projects related to both climate mitigation and adaptation including community wildfire risk reduction, local food security and sustainability, energy efficiency and sustainability, and youth leadership.
-Along the way, the crew is gaining both “hard” and “soft” skills beneficial for future careers that are both personally fulfilling, and help our society meet the climate change challenge.
+Our inaugural YCC crew was based in the West Kootenay region surrounding Nelson.
+From mid-September to mid-January, 14 crew members ages 19 – 29 were engaged in a variety of projects related to both climate mitigation and adaptation including community wildfire risk reduction, local food security and sustainability, energy efficiency and sustainability, and youth leadership.
+Along the way, the crew gained both “hard” and “soft” skills beneficial for future careers that are both personally fulfilling, and help our society meet the climate change challenge.

-Following the debut of this inaugural West Kootenay crew, Wildsight will work toward enabling similar projects in other locations across the Columbia Basin.
+Following the debut of this inaugural West Kootenay crew, we are now working toward enabling similar projects in other locations across the Columbia Basin.

 Read all the latest Youth Climate Corps news here.